henry-lang/henry-lang/README.md

 <ul>
     <li>📍 I'm 16, and I'm currently living in New Jersey. </li>
     <li>🕒 I've been programming since I was 9 and was introduced by <a href="https://github.com/SpexGuy">a cousin.</a></li>
-    <li>💻 Shortly after I started attending KidOYO during summers and did student mentor work in the summer of 2020.</li>
+    <li>💻 Shortly after I started attending KidOYO during summers and did student mentor work in the summer of 2020.
+Recently, I've been shipping a lot of apps using Flutter and SwiftUI.
+Interesed in SAAS.</li>
 </ul>

 <hr>

-I've been making a lot of apps using Flutter and SwiftUI recently.

 <p>
 <img height="20px" src="https://img.shields.io/badge/henrylang%237718-%237289DA.svg?style=flat-square&logo=discord&logoColor=white"></img>